EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_subnet_mask(mask="255.255.255.0")

 Sets the IPv4 subnet mask.
+When a subnet mask is set using this function, DHCP is automatically disabled.
 Example:

 ```python